FaithfulAC/Faithful/README.md

 Q. Does Faithful have server security?

-A. Yes, it has both client security and server security, but, the server-side of Faithful is not enabled right now.
+A. Yes, it has both client security and server security, but, the server-side of Faithful is not enabled right now due to upcoming improvements.

 ----